hakdogan/hibernate-search/README.md

 [![Reliability Rating](https://sonarcloud.io/api/project_badges/measure?project=org.jugistanbul%3Ahibernate-search&metric=reliability_rating)](https://sonarcloud.io/dashboard?id=org.jugistanbul%3Ahibernate-search)
 [![Coverage](https://sonarcloud.io/api/project_badges/measure?project=org.jugistanbul%3Ahibernate-search&metric=coverage)](https://sonarcloud.io/dashboard?id=org.jugistanbul%3Ahibernate-search)

 Hibernate Search is a library that allows keeping your local `Apache Lucene` indexes or `ElasticSearch` cluster in sync with your data that extracts from `Hibernate ORM` based on your domain model.
-This repository shows you how to use it.
+This repository was created for an article published in the `Java Advent Calendar` and shows you how to use Hibernate Search in a concrete example.

 ## Prerequisites